 If you're already working in your preferred industry, a postgraduate degree could lead to rapid career progression.
 It could emphasise your drive, determination and willingness to increase your ability in a chosen area.
 What's more, your employer may support you financially through sponsorship.

-As a rule, Masters study is cheaper than doing an undergraduate degree, although fees vary widely.
-In the majority of cases, international students pay more.
-The exception to this rule is the MBA, which is one of the most expensive qualifications out there.
+Masters study is usually cheaper than doing an undergraduate degree, although fees vary widely and international students always pay more.
+The exception to this rule is the MBA, which is one of the most expensive qualifications available.
 To find out more about the financial cost of postgraduate study, see what is a Masters degree?
-To discover more about the financial support available, see funding postgraduate study.
+To discover more about financial support, see funding postgraduate study.

 Despite this, think about why you want to pursue a Masters before committing.
 Many applicants wrongly believe that a Masters degree will automatically allow them to earn more - yet this is only true if the qualification gets them closer to fulfilling their ambitions.
-To be certain that a Masters will meet your expectations, and be worth the high costs, you should:
+To be certain that a Masters will meet your expectations you should:

-• browse relevant job advertisements to identify what employers value most, as industry certifications and accreditations are more important for certain roles
+- browse relevant job adverts to identify what employers value most, as industry certifications and accreditations are more important for certain roles

-Avoid Masters study if you can't convince yourself it's the right move and if you're looking to study immediately after completing your undergraduate degree, you may want to reconsider.
-Don't pursue a Masters in the naïve hope that it'll automatically add to your CV or because you need more time to think about your career.
-Unless your goals are crystal clear, it might be better to spend some time in the workplace, research your options, or take a gap year.
+Avoid Masters study if you can't convince yourself it's the right move and don't pursue postgraduate study in the hope that it'll automatically add to your CV or because you need more time to think about your career.
+Unless your goals are clear, it’s better to spend time in the workplace gaining experience, researching your options, or taking a gap year.

 To learn more about your options, see what can I do with my degree?